chenxin061/pdarts/README.md

        --model_path /path/to/your/model \\
        --data /path/to/your/data
 ```
-You will get a valid accuracy of 97.58%.
+You will get a valid accuracy of 97.58% on CIFAR10.

 For ImageNet, replace `test.py` with `test_imagenet.py` and you will get a top-1 valid accuracy of 75.6% and a top-5 valid accuracy of 92.6%.